jhpyle/mTCP/README.md

 # jhpyle/mTCP

-This is an unofficial fork of [mTCP] by Michael B. Brutman.
+This is an unofficial fork of the Telnet application from Michael

-This fork makes the Telnet application in [mTCP] more usable when connecting to Linux machines.
+B. Brutman's [mTCP].
 It adds:

 * [Enhanced Keyboard] support
 * Mouse and clipboard support
 * Translation of incoming Unicode characters
 * [Sixel graphics]
+* Printer support

-The recompiled binary is available as the [TELNET.EXE] file and the [TELNET88.EXE] file, which are in the [bin] directory.
+The binary is available as the [TELNET.EXE] file and the [TELNET88.EXE] file, which are in the [bin] directory.
 The [TELNET88.EXE] file is for machines without [Enhanced Keyboard] support.

-The fork is based on Mr. Brutman's `mTCP-src_2020-03-07.zip`.
+The fork is based on the [mTCP-src_2020-03-07.zip] version of [mTCP].

 ## The changes

-The purpose of this repository is to expand the capabilities of [mTCP] Telnet's `ansi` terminal emulator.
-Where a feature was not supported by (what appears to be) the `ansi` standard, ideas were borrowed from the `xterm` standard.
-(The exception is the Ctrl-backspace keyboard command, for which a custom escape sequence was used.)
+The purpose of this repository is to expand the `ansi` terminal emulation capabilities of [mTCP]'s Telnet application.
+Where a feature is not supported by the `ansi` standard, ideas are borrowed from the `xterm` standard.

 ### Keyboard